ruff-lang/specification/README.md

 $ bunny new carrot <directory_name>
 ```

 This should setup the skeleton for a new carrot.
-Modify the `carrot_specification.bn` accordingly, and code away.
+Modify the `carrot_spec.bn` accordingly, and code away.

 ### Versioning